-CGML may, in respect of identified Benchmarks, appoint third parties to act as Calculation Agent, or to perform specified aspects of the Benchmark determination process (such as determining the composition and weights of the constituents of the Benchmark), or to provide particular input data (together, the "Third Party Providers").
+CGML may, in respect of identified Benchmarks, appoint third parties to act as Calculation Agent or perform specified aspects of the Benchmark determination process (such as determining the composition and weights of the constituents of the Benchmark) (together, the "Third Party Providers").
 Any appointment of a Third Party Provider shall be disclosed in the relevant Index Conditions, which are made available to investors in financial products referencing Benchmarks ("Benchmark Linked Products").

-Where CGML, as Administrator, appoints a Third Party Provider to carry out such activities, it has policies and procedures in place to maintain appropriate oversight of such Third Party Provider including, but not limited to, ensuring that (i) the provision of inputs and services are governed by legal agreements; (ii) appropriate and proportionate monitoring of such Third Party Provider is conducted on a periodic basis in accordance with documented procedures within the Control Framework; (iii) the identity and role and responsibilities of such Third Party Provider are defined in the written arrangements between CGML and the respective Third Party Provider; and (iv) contingency plans are put in place to avoid undue operational risks associated with the appointment of such Third Party Provider.
+Where CGML, as Administrator, appoints a Third Party Provider to carry out such activities, it has policies and procedures in place to maintain appropriate oversight of such Third Party Provider including, but not limited to, ensuring that (i) the provision of inputs and services is governed by legal agreements; (ii) appropriate and proportionate monitoring of such Third Party Provider is conducted on a periodic basis in accordance with documented procedures within the Control Framework; (iii) the identity, role and responsibilities of such Third Party Provider are defined in the written arrangements between CGML and such Third Party Provider; and (iv) contingency plans are put in place to avoid undue operational risks associated with the appointment of such Third Party Provider.